-If you are not able to determine the exact amount you earned, you must estimate weekly earnings as closely as possible.
-If you do estimate your earnings, you must contact us when you receive the correct earnings information.
-Misreported or under reported earnings will be found in an audit weeks or months later and may result in severe criminal, civil and administrative penalties.
+If you don’t know the exact amount you earned, estimate your weekly earnings as closely as possible.
+If you estimate your earnings, you must contact us with the correct information at (208) 332-8942.

-Answer "Yes" to this question if you are no longer working for the employer and you initiated the separation.
-If you answer “Yes” to this question, we will call you for additional information to determine your eligibility for this week.
+Answer "Yes" to this question if you chose to stop working for an employer during the week.
+If you answer “Yes,” we will call you for more information to decide your benefit eligibility.

 If you were self-employed, you will be asked to: